NM-TAFE/div-web-application-development-modularisation/README.md

 ### 1. Clone the Repository

+- click the link for your classroom repo on blackboard
+- link your GitHub account to your Student Number in GitHub Classroom
+- your repo you will use will be automatically created
-First, clone the repository to your local machine:
+- clone the classroom repo to your local machine

 ```bash
 git clone <repository-url>